FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Preliminaries

 \begin{theorem}[Kakutani's Fixed Point Theorem \citep{kakutani1941generalization}] Let $A \subseteq \RR^n$ be a nonempty, compact, and convex set.
 Let $f \colon A \rightrightarrows A$ be uhc as well as nonempty-, compact- and convex-valued.
 Then there is $x \in A$ such that $x \in f(x)$. \end{theorem}

 Kakutani's fixed point theorem is often used in conjunction with the following theorem, called \emph{the maximum theorem}, proven in 1963 by \citet{berge1997topological}.
-For this it is additionally needed that the maximizer-correspondence $g^*$ is convex-valued.
+For this to be possible, it is additionally needed that the maximizer-correspondence $g^*$ is convex-valued.
 This is in particular ensured if $f$ is quasi-concave in its second variable and $g$ is convex-valued.

 \begin{theorem}[Berge's Maximum Theorem \citep{berge1997topological}] Let $A \subseteq \RR^n$ and $B \subseteq \RR^m$.
 Let $f \colon A \times B \rightarrow \RR$ be continuous and $g \colon A \rightrightarrows B$ continuous as well as nonempty- and compact-valued.
 Define $f^* \colon A \rightarrow \RR$ and $g^* \colon A \rightrightarrows B$ by $f^*(a) = \max_{b \in g(a)} f(a,b)$ and $g^*(a) = argmax_{b \in g(a)} f(a,b)$.
 Then $f^*$ is continuous and $g^*$ is uhc as well as nonempty- and compact-valued. \end{theorem}